skiggety/skiggety-utils/README.md

 - [todo](bin/todo) - Show TODO's, sorted by number of votes <!-- (IGNORE_TODO) -->
 - [review](bin/review) - A program that displays output of other programs and refreshes on a delay with a backoff.
 - [dashboard](PWD_BIN/dashboard) A overrideable program that summarizes the overall status for one directory location.
+- [chbs](bin/chbs) A password generator based on xkcd's memorable "correct horse battery staple" cartoon for the few passwords that can't only be in your password manager and must be remembered.
 - gol - Short for "Git Off my Lawn", this would be an opinionated command line tool for efficiently dealing with everyday git operations.
 Not written yet (TODO)

 misc TODO's:: (run 'todo' or 'dashboard' for the full sorted list) <!-- (IGNORE_TODO) -->